gohypergiant/DebugInjectorSample/README.md

 * As a project manager I want to ensure debug functionality is not included in release builds (security, efficiency)
-* As a hacker, I **SHALL NOT** be able to exercise or reverse engineer any of the debug functionality in a release build obtained.
+* As a hacker, I **SHALL NOT** be able to exercise or reverse engineer any of the debug functionality in a release build.

 ### DebugInjection Pattern
 The DebugInjection Pattern is just a name for a technique that has been implemented a